How often do you change your service account passwords?

 Using Performance Monitor

-Monitoring event logs for troubleshootin
+Monitoring event logs for troubleshooting

 Lab : Monitoring and troubleshooting Windows Server